hyouteki/MemeShift/README.md

 - Clone the git file `git clone https://github.com/Hyouteki/MemeShift.git` or download the latest release.
 - Type the following command `make install` to install all the necessary imports.
 - Run the sample driver code by `make doTheJob` [case-sensitive].
-- To segment a custom image replace the following path with your custom image path in driver.py file; line number 8
+- To segment a custom image replace the following path with your custom image path in [driver.py file; line number 8](https://github.com/Hyouteki/MemeShift/blob/457a8db99907e1946db33eb17b985d1811cd8ce8/driver.py#L8)
 ``` Python
 image = cv2.imread("dump/original.png")
 ```
-- **P.S.
-It will take around 10-15 minutes to finish segmenting**.
+> **IMPORTANT**: It will take around 10-15 minutes to finish segmenting.

 ## License
 ``` Markdown